Employee Equity Systems Are Fundamentally Broken

 Is it affordable?

-With legal startup fees for stock options surging $20,000+ above other equity types such as RSUs, for a lower quality stock type, founders must manage the costs of the equity plan that they select.
+With legal startup fees for stock options surging $20,000+ above other equity types such as Restricted Stock Units (RSUs), for a lower quality stock type, founders must manage the costs of the equity plan that they select.

 Do workers believe it’s trustworthy and motivating?